image

 2. Food Industry Truck Drivers adhere to food safety standards

 Maintaining food safety is essential at every stage of the supply chain, from the farm to processing and ultimately to consumers.
 Drivers play a crucial role in this process by adhering to strict hygiene practices.
 This includes regularly cleaning their vehicles, wearing protective gear, and following food safety standards.
-For example, vehicles must be cleaned regularly to prevent cross-contamination during transportation.
+For instance, they need to monitor the temperature of their cargo closely.
+If the temperature rises into the “danger zone” and then cools down again, it could pose a risk of foodborne illness for consumers.

 In Canada, food transportation is governed by the Safe Food for Canadians Regulations (SFCR), which outline the necessary rules to keep food safe during transit.
 Failing to comply with these regulations can result in serious consequences, such as fines, harm to a company’s reputation but most importantly can cause serious sickness to the consumer.
 To ensure compliance, drivers must document their procedures, demonstrating that they have adhered to safety standards.
 These practices are vital for keeping food safe and of high quality from production to delivery.